Intro to Judaism

 The Modern Jewish World & Israel

-In 1948, the modern State of Israel was established, providing a homeland for Jews after centuries of exile and persecution.
+In 1948, the modern State of Israel was established, providing a return to the native homeland of Jews after centuries of exile and persecution.

 Today, about 90% of the global Jewish population lives in Israel or the United States.
 Jewish communities thrive in many democracies, though antisemitism remains a challenge.